 Figure 11.
 Fasciculate colonial corals of the Finavarra Member of the Tubber Formation at New Quay.
-Photo approximately 15 cm wide
+Coral on left is approx. 40 cm diameter.

 Figure 12.
-Cerioid colonial corals in Burren Formation limestones in Burren National Park.
-Each corallite is approx. 7-10 mm diameter
+Cerioid colonial corals of the Finavarra Member of the Tubber Formation exposed at Black Head.
+Each corallite is approx. 7-10 mm diameter.

-3.3.2 Burren Formation
+3.3.2.
+Burren Formation

 The Burren Formation is 370-390 m thick and was deposited during the Asbian stage (337.5-333 Ma).
-It comprises light- to dark grey, relatively pure, massive to medium-bedded skeletal limestones.
-The base of the formation is marked by a dolomitic horizon above which the first cerioid lithostrotionid corals appear (Fig. 12); the top of the formation is an irregular, prominent, palaeokarst surface (i.e. a horizon that was exposed subaerially during deposition of the formation) overlain by a horizon rich in the foraminifer Saccaminopsis.
+It comprises light- to dark grey, relatively pure, massive to mediumbedded skeletal limestones.
+The base of the formation is marked by a dolomitic horizon above which the first cerioid lithostrotionid corals appear; the top of the formation is an irregular, prominent, palaeokarst surface (i.e. a horizon that was exposed subaerially during deposition of the formation) overlain by a horizon rich in the foraminifer Saccaminopsis.